AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/ExpressTestApp/README.md

     }
 }
 ```
-6. Install and run the sample website.
+7. Run the project.

     ```bash
-    cd TestApp && \
-        npm install && \
     npm start
     ```

-7. Open a browser at `http://localhost:4000`.
+8. Open a browser at `http://localhost:4000`.

-## Integration with the Express.js authentication wrapper
+## Understanding the integration between Express.js and the authentication wrapper

 To initialize the wrapper, import it and supply the settings file and an (optional) persistent cache as below: